 Atlanta, GA Cryptocurrency tax lawyer

-Attorneys Cal Bomar and Charlie Shah lead our team that specializes in tax planning, IRS audits and Tax Court cases involving cryptocurrency.
+Attorneys Cal Bomar and Charlie Shah lead our team that specializes in IRS audits, US Tax Court cases and coming into compliance for matters involving cryptocurrency.
 Our lawyers represent clients in IRS audit and administrative appeal, and if needed in the U.S. Tax Court, U.S. District Court or Court of Federal Claims.
 We represent individual and business clients and place a very high priority on getting every client to the best result.
+In many cases, compliance has been very difficult because few exchanges provide adequate tax forms and software that currently exists does not always do a good job of tracking crypto transactions.
+Due to this, in some cases transactions must be entered one by one to get to the correct result.

 You can find profiles of our cryptocurrency team at: